H. D. Karunaratne

-Hettige Don Karunaratne (known as H. D. Karunaratne) (born December 11, 1964) is a Sri Lankan business economist, academic, author, administrator and Vice-Chancellor of the University of Colombo.
-He is the Chairman of the Governing Council of Institute of Policy Studies, Sri Lanka and the Former Director of Institute of Human Resource Advancement.
+Hettige Don Karunaratne (known as H. D. Karunaratne) (born December 11, 1964) is a Sri Lankan business economist, academic, author, administrator and former Vice-Chancellor of the University of Colombo.
+He serves as an Invited Professor at Tokyo College, The University of Tokyo, Japan.
+He is the former Chairman of the Institute of Policy Studies, Sri Lanka and the Former Director of Institute of Human Resource Advancement.
 Karunaratne is a recipient of Foreign Minister's Commendation of the Government of Japan.
 He is the Former Dean at the Faculty of Management and Finance, University of Colombo and the Founding Coordinator of Doctor of Business Administration (DBA) Program, University of Colombo.
-He is the Vice President of Sri Lanka Economic Association and the Director of the University of Tokyo Sri Lanka office.
+He is the former Vice President of Sri Lanka Economic Association and the former Director of the University of Tokyo Sri Lanka office.

 Early life and family

 Born to a middle-class family in the suburbs of Colombo he received his initial school education at Vidyawardana Vidyalaya, Wellampitiya before being admitted to Siddhartha Central College, Wellampitiya.
 H. D. Karunaratne is married to Anuradha Ruwanmali Karunaratne.
 He has two daughters, H. D. Sakura Lakshika Karunaratne and H. D. Midori Tharuka Karunaratne.